British-Columbia/Provincial-Court/Judgements/Mass Record Expungement - 20230719.md

 **JUDGEMENT**

-The Court orders the following from the applicant iiGHero_Law:
+The Court orders the following from the applicant iiGhero_Law:
   - [x] Expungement granted under the conditions:
      - Must Apply to the the British Columbia Sheriffs Service and/or Vancouver Police Department; and
      - Must not commit any crimes within a six (6) month time frame.